Talisa Technologies

 Talisa Team8 July 20264 min read

-If you have been holding off on a new mid range phone, the wait might be worth it a little longer.
-The Redmi Note 17 series is on its way, and the leaks so far paint a picture of one of the biggest generational jumps this lineup has ever seen.
-Batteries the size of small power banks, 200 megapixel cameras, and a naming jump that skips a whole number.
-Let's break down everything that is currently known, and what it could mean once these phones land in Kenya.
+If you have been holding off on a new mid range phone, the wait is almost over.
+Xiaomi's Redmi Note 17 series is now official in China, and it backs up the leaks with some of the biggest battery and camera upgrades this lineup has ever seen.
+Here is everything confirmed so far, plus what it could mean once these phones reach Kenya.

 Wait, What Happened to the Redmi Note 16?

-Here is the first surprising detail.
-Xiaomi is not releasing a Redmi Note 16 at all.
-The company is jumping straight from the Note 15 series to the Note 17, matching the branding move it made on its flagship line when it went from the Xiaomi 15 to the Xiaomi 17.
-It is purely a naming decision rather than a skipped product generation, but it does mean the Note 17 carries the full weight of expectation as the direct successor to the Note 15 family.
+Here is a detail that still catches people out.
+Xiaomi never released a Redmi Note 16.
+The brand jumped straight from the Note 15 series to the Note 17, mirroring the same naming jump it made on its flagship line when it moved from the Xiaomi 15 to the Xiaomi 17.
+It is a branding decision rather than a skipped generation, but it does mean the Note 17 carries the full weight of expectation as the direct successor to the Note 15 family.

 If you want the bigger picture on how Xiaomi, Redmi and POCO fit together as brands, and why they have become such a dominant force in Kenya's smartphone market, our guide on the rise of Redmi, POCO and China's phone giant is a good place to start.